 The government will commence conducting random field testing and confirmatory testing on fuel to check its compliance towards the mandatory fuel marking requirement on 2020.
 This initiative is targeted to help curb smuggling.
-All of PSPC's terminals and active retail stations have been fully marked as of year-end.

 Biofuels Act

 The Biofuels Act of 2006 was implemented with the aim of reducing dependence on imported fuels.
 It also aimed to develop and utilize indigenous renewable and sustainable clean energy sources; to mitigate toxic and greenhouse gas (GHG) emissions; to increase rural employment and income; and to ensure the availability of alternative and renewable clean energy without any detriment to the natural ecosystem, biodiversity and food reserves of the country.